shazjameson/shazjameson.github.io/index.md

 <p>
-:purple_heart: I love exploring functional movement
+:purple_heart: I love exploring functional movement.
 <p>
   :wave: Come say hi on <a href = "https://www.linkedin.com/in/shazjameson">linkedin</a> or <a href="https://twitter.com/shazjameson">twitter</a>.